cultuurnet/stoplight-docs-errors/docs/type-header.md

 > **Note to API designers**
 >
 > APIs should only use this error type if a more specific type is not available.
-For example, `https://api.publiq.be/probs/auth/unauthorized` can be used if the `Authorization` header is missing.
+For example, `https://api.publiq.be/probs/auth/unauthorized` must be used if the `Authorization` header is missing.

 ## invalid